Frequently Asked Questions

 How do I terminate my rental/housing agreement when I want to move out?

-You must fill out a Contract Release Form and submit it to the Housing office to be approved by the Assistant Housing Director prior to moving off campus.
-The Assistant Director has the right to disapprove a release which means you will be charged for your room.
+You must fill out a Contract Release Form and submit it to the Housing office to be approved by the Housing Office prior to moving off campus.
+The Housing Office has the right to disapprove a release which means you will be charged for your room.

 Is there a game room available on campus?